 The current natural gas market is reacting to low commodity prices.
 Natural gas is a byproduct in many regions.
 This means that it is a product that does not stand on its own economics for production, but depends on the crude oil (natural gas is frequently produced in association with crude oil) or natural gas liquids markets to provide revenue from production.
 The number of drilling rig dedicated to drilling for gas has declined to a multi-year low.
 At the same time, demand for exports of this low-cost commodity has been driven up to levels never seen before.
 Low prices have caused large substitution of the natural gas for coal in the electric power sector.
 Coal-based power plants are closing all over the country.
-In the past, when steady increases in demand for natural gas prices have increased dramatically (e.g., the early 2000s saw prices double and then triple over a few-year period).
+In the past, when steady increases in demand for natural gas have met with a lower number of drilling rigs over a several-year period, natural gas prices have increased dramatically (e.g., the early 2000s saw prices double and then triple over a few-year period).
 This recognition of the risk to natural gas prices could act as an accelerator to Denton's acquisition plan.